How to implement Facebook Places pages for my network of points of sale?

 3. Access the page settings at the top right.

-4. Click on Places at the bottom left.
+4. Click on Locations at the bottom à left.

 5. Click on Add Locations (tab Locations)

-6. To add one point of sale at a time, click on Manually Add Locations.
-You can then enter the establishment's information via a form.
+6. To add a point of sale at a time, click Manually Add Locations.
+You can then provide the establishment information via a form.

-To import multiple points of sale from a spreadsheet, click on Upload Locations.
+To import multiple points of sale from a spreadsheet, click Upload Locations.

 Note: